Cultural impact of Taylor Swift: American symbol

 Swift's early girl-next-door image made her "America's Sweetheart".

 Journalists associate Swift's fame with Americanism.
 According to Knibbs, with her second studio album Fearless (2008), Swift had become a "countrified celebrity solidified into industrial-grade American fame" due to her craftsmanship.
 Jack Dickey of Time said, Swift became "America's most important musician" by 2014.
 Maxim called her career "a quintessential American success story".
 Collider contributor Shaina Weatherhead wrote that "Whether she likes it or not, Taylor Swift has become a pillar of the cultural zeitgeist", embodying love, diligence and feminism.
 Weatherhead added Swift's fame turned her into a staple of American culture beyond just American music.

-Journalists such as Ann Jamieson of Tampa Bay Times, MSNBC's Michael A. Cohen and NBC News' Kaetlyn Liddy have described Swift as an "American treasure", "the most famous and influential cultural icon" in the U.S., and "synonymous with American pop culture", respectively.
+Journalists such as Ann Jamieson of Tampa Bay Times, MS NOW's Michael A. Cohen and NBC News's Kaetlyn Liddy have described Swift as an "American treasure", "the most famous and influential cultural icon" in the U.S., and "synonymous with American pop culture", respectively.
 Writer Anna Mark felt that the Swift's hold on popular culture impacted American culture in the process.
 In an op-ed for The Washington Post, Eugene Robinson opined Swift and the Super Bowl are two of the most beloved phenomena in American culture.
+Her wedding to football player Travis Kelce was widely described as an American royal function; Tyler Forgatt of The New Yorker described their marital union as a merger of "America's two state religions"—pop music and football.

 Vultures Nate Jones considers Swift a cultural embodiment of American hegemony, while The Wall Street Journal columnist Peggy Noonan felt Americans should be thankful to the "epic American story" of Swift's career.
 Emily St. James of Vox wrote that Swift tells the stories of American millennials through her songs in the manner Springsteen represented American baby boomers.
 Writers at Financial Times described her as one of "America's most successful cultural symbols".
 Swift also metaphorically called herself as "Miss Americana" in her 2019 song "Miss Americana & the Heartbreak Prince", which also inspired the namesake 2020 documentary about her life and career.
+Rock critic Greil Marcus remarked that Swift wears the American flag on her face: "red lips, white skin and blue eyes."